US Sassuolo Calcio: Serie B (2008–2013)

-Serie A
+Serie A (2013–2024; 2025–present)

-During pre-season training in July 2013, Sassuolo won the TIM Trophy after beating Juventus on penalties then beating Milan 2–1, marking the first time a team other than Milan, Internazionale or Juventus have won the Cup.
+During pre-season training in July 2013, Sassuolo won the TIM Trophy after beating Juventus on penalties then beating AC Milan 2–1, marking the first time a team other than Milan, Inter Milan or Juventus have won the Cup.

 On 25 August 2013, Sassuolo played their first-ever Serie A match, a 2–0 loss away at Torino.
 The team's second match was their first at home, against Livorno, where striker Simone Zaza scored Sassuolo's first top-flight goal as they lost 4–1.
-On 22 September 2013, Sassuolo endured a heavy 7–0 defeat at home to Internazionale.
+On 22 September 2013, Sassuolo endured a heavy 7–0 defeat at home to Inter.
 The team earned their first point in their fifth match, on 25 September away to Napoli.
 Zaza equalised as the game finished 1–1, ending the hosts' perfect start to the season.
 This was followed by a first home point on 29 September, a 2–2 draw with Lazio.
 On 20 October 2013, Sassuolo won their first Serie A game, defeating Bologna 2–1 at home with goals from Domenico Berardi and Antonio Floro Flores, moving the club off bottom place.
 Sassuolo won away for the first time in Serie A on 3 November against Sampdoria, with Berardi scoring their first top-flight hat-trick to win 4–3.
 Since the following match, a 1–1 draw at Roma on 10 November, the club has been outside the relegation zone.
 On 12 January 2014, Berardi was the only player in the season to score four goals in a game, as Sassuolo came from 2–0 down to win 4–3 against Milan.
 Towards the end of January 2014, Sassuolo were in bottom place and so manager Di Francesco was relieved of his duties and Alberto Malesani was brought in.
 The managerial change did not have the desired effects and so in early March, Sassuolo re-entrusted the side to the management of Di Francesco.
 Sassuolo won its away match against Fiorentina 4–3 on 6 May 2014, and after winning 4–2 against Genoa on 11 May, Sassuolo guaranteed its place in Serie A for the 2014–15 season.
 Berardi finished in equal 7th place in the Serie A top scorers list, with 16 goals for the season.